 When was the last major decision you made?
 Do you pray for a mulligan?
 Many over the years have asked me if it was wise to join the translation and localization industry.
 It is a very competitive service business that many view as an archaic commodity industry.
 Last month, GlobalVision completed 15 years in business and I have given them the same answer year after year without missing a heartbeat.
 Here is why…

-The People.
 Over the past 15 years, I met numerous wonderful people around the world.
 I worked with translators, localizers, desktop publishing specialists, engineers and business people in all continents.
 What other industry gives you the ability to meet such a culturally and professionally diverse group of people?

 There is always good and bad that comes with change.
 But as a whole, the world is better off learning to interact with itself, rather than living in isolation.
 Having global trends on our side is like constantly surfing with the wind in our back!

-The Lifestyle.
 I am a firm believer that if you engage the best people, process and technology, deal with clients in an honest, ethical and fair manner, and be fortunate enough to have at least a modest wind in your back, you will find a way to prosper.
 And prosper we did.
 14 of the 15 years at GlobalVision were profitable and the blessings continue.

 On behalf of all our staff at GlobalVision, thank you to everyone that made our terrific success in the past 15 years a jubilant reality!

-Enabling Globalization: A Guide to Using Localization to Penetrate International Markets.
+Enabling Globalization: A Guide to Using Localization to Penetrate International Markets

 Executives come to us with a desire to go global but unsure of what the process entails.
-In this eBook, you will find the practical advice you need to start on your way to becoming a global company and follow through to a successful finish.
+In this eBook, you will find the practical advice you need to start on your way and follow through to a successful finish.
 Sold online everywhere including Amazon and iTunes.